-ZeroFOX identified four main categories of scam, each leveraging a different payload to attack victims and extort Bitcoin.
+There are four main categories of Bitcoin scams, each leveraging a different payload to attack victims and extort Bitcoin.

 - Fake Bitcoin wallets hiding malware downloads: Attracting users to click through URLs posted to social media is a technique that ZeroFOX has observed in a variety of attacks.
 This one uses the promise of Bitcoin to lure the user into following a URL that subsequently attempts to download a malware-laden app (Figure 1).
 We also discovered that fake Bitcoin surveys are often used to distribute malware, and we advise caution when encountering any social media URL that is either shortened or not secured with an HTTPS connection.